Control of reactive collisions by quantum interference: Introduction

 Advances in cooling atoms and molecules have opened up the field of quantum scattering resonances \cite{firstfeshbach,chengchin_feshbach,res_narevicius,no_he_res} and ultracold chemistry \cite{ColdMolReview,krbrecent_yliu}.
-At micro- and nano-kelvin temperatures, collisions occur only in the lowest partial wave, and the collisional physics can be reduced to a few well-defined parameters which in many systems are the $s$-wave scattering length and a two-body loss coefficient.
-Collisions involving molecules are often much more complex due to the strong anisotropic interaction at short range and multiple decay channels including reactions \cite{statres_bohn,nak_photo,rbcs_photo,yliu_complexlifetime}.
-One goal of current research is to identify systems which can still be understood with relatively simple models, including the model of universal rate constants \cite{PJ}, single-channel, and two-channel models.
-Such systems are most likely to fulfil the dream of controllable quantum chemistry where the outcome of reactions is steered by external electromagnetic fields \cite{chem_external_krems,coldchem_softley}.
+At micro- and nanokelvin temperatures, collisions occur only in the lowest partial wave, and the collisional physics can be reduced to a few well-defined parameters, which, in many systems, are the $s$-wave scattering length and a two-body loss-rate coefficient.
+Collisions involving molecules are often much more complex, owing to the strong anisotropic interaction at short range and multiple decay channels including reactions \cite{statres_bohn,nak_photo,rbcs_photo,yliu_complexlifetime}.
+One goal of current research is to identify systems that can still be understood with relatively simple models, including the model of universal rate coefficients \cite{PJ}, as well as single-channel and two-channel models.
+Such systems are most likely to enable researchers to achieve controllable quantum chemistry in which the outcome of reactions is steered by external electromagnetic fields \cite{chem_external_krems,coldchem_softley}.

+Collisions in molecular systems can be described by the reflection of the wave function in two regions.
+At long range, the attractive van der Waals (vdW) potential acts as a highly reflective mirror, owing to quantum reflection in low-temperature scattering (Fig.$~1$).
+When the colliding particles are in close proximity, they can again be reflected by the repulsive short-range potential, or they can get lost because of reactions and/or inelastic transfer to other states.
+These losses can be represented by transmission through the short-range mirror (Fig.$~1$).
+In the universal limit, the transmission is $100\%$, and the entire incoming flux is lost.